HerbCaudill/react-redux-worker/README.md

 yarn add react-redux-worker
 ```

-### Put your store in a worker, and
+### Put your store in a worker, and create a proxy

-In a stand-alone file called `worker.ts` or `store.worker.ts`, import your reducer (and middlewares, if applicable) and build your store the
+In a stand-alone file called `worker.ts` or `store.worker.ts`, import your reducer (and middlewares,
-way you always have.
-Then create wrap it in a proxy store, and expose that as a worker messaging endpoint:
+if applicable) and build your store the way you always have.
+Then wrap it in a proxy store,
+and expose that as a worker messaging endpoint:

 ```ts
 // worker.ts